 - Wait for about 5~10 minute, the mining will start automatically.

 - Go to the Dashboard page, you can monitor the mining speed here.

 - And the mining speed chart for every 5 minutes will show as below.
 (It will update automatically every 5 minutes)

 - If the mining doesn’t start for a very long time (eg. 15 minutes), and in the Dashboard, the worker shown as “x”, navigate to the “Pool Configuration” page and set the pool configuration again, then click the “Save & Restart” button in the bottom of the page to save changes again.
 Then the miner will restart again.

-- Sometimes, the miner works perfectly with normal hash speed, however, the “Internet Status” on the Dashboard showing as “Unknown” or “Disconnect”, as shown in the below picture.
-This is a just an network detection error caused by different network environment.
+- Sometimes, the miner works perfectly in terms of the hash speed, however, the “Internet Status” on the Dashboard shows as “Unknown” or “Disconnect”, as is in the below picture.
+This is just an network detection error caused by different network environment.
 The performance of the product will not be affected.

 - Control the fan speed